laurelr2020/csc-221-python-class/README.md

 #### find-csc.py:
 - This program finds the first occurance of the string "CSC", case-insensitive, in the input stream and prints the line number it occurs on.

+#### point.py
+- This program is an introduction to classes in python.